 - Underground, and out of sight, is the real fungus – a complex network of fungal threads called mycellium.
 Mycellium are so tiny that one cubic inch of soil can contain enough mycellium to stretch for eight miles.

-The Adirondack mountains is home to one of the most bountiful, beautiful and beneficial fungi ecozones on the planet.
+The Adirondack Park is home to one of the most bountiful and beneficial fungi ecozones on the planet.
 Local mycologists have identified several thousand species in the northern Adirondacks alone.

 Why Fungi are Important